project-march/ProjectMarch/doc/march_packages/march_moveit.rst

   roslaunch moveit_setup_assistant setup_assistant.launch

 Select the `march_moveit` as the package to alter.
 You can now change the MoveIt integration.
 The necessary files will be automatically generated.
+More information on this can be found at `setup assistant tutorials <https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html>`_.